-- Port status
+- port status

-4.5.2 Camera / Detector Control
+4.5.3 Camera / Detector Control

-Control of the various cameras and detectors used in the system is complicated by the fact that some of the cameras have control interfaces that are part of the data readout interface, as is the case with Camera Link.
+There will be a number of cameras used in the NGAO system.
+Most will be controlled by AO Controls but there will be some that have control interfaces as part of the data readout interface, as is the case with Camera Link.
 For these cameras, the control functions will be implemented directly by the RTC, but the RTC is required to make specific control commands available to the NGAO control system for initiation of these functions.